 Lunch break (please bring your own lunch and water)

-Field exercise: visit 1-2 field sites (TBA) to consider how mitigation would be monitored
+Field exercise: visit field site of hypothetical project to consider how existing conditions would inform mitigation requirements

 Break for the day

-Meet at the Effie Yeaw Nature Center, all day in the field
+Meet at the Tijuana Estuary Visitor Center, all day in the classroom

 Mitigation measure review practicum: review biological resource mitigation measures, analyze practicalities and feasibility of monitoring the measures